jak-Shaon/Java-Lab/README.md

-This folder contain all the Java Lab code.
+This folder contains all the Java GUI Lab code.